naofumi/first_try/README.md

 you can minimize configuration and make it easy to manage.

 This approach displays content as it becomes available and will cause layout shifts.
-To hide this, we have added page transitions that hide the page until content has loaded.
+To hide this, we have added page transitions that delay the display of the page.